jonlpersson/ed-latimore/site/_posts/2023-02-17-i-tried-onnit-s-alpha-brain-for-30-days-here-s-my-review.md

 Writing is so much easier using Alpha Brain.
 I suspect it’s a combination of intense focus and the ability to express myself clearly.
 Using this supplement daily also functioned as “motivation in a bottle.”
 I had so many ideas clearly produced in my mind and such an urge to do them, I regularly stayed up until 2 in the morning working on them.

 I can honestly say that this is the first nootropic to make me feel more productive.
 This is not to say that others I’ve used don’t work, but they’re most effective at making you stay focused on a task.
-Alpha brain does this while also making you feel like you need to do anything else.
+Alpha brain does this while also not making you feel like you&nbsp; need to do anything else.

 It’s also worth noting that the brain is primarily producing alpha waves and theta brain waves when in the flow state.
 These are brain waves primarily associated with a feeling of calm alertness and are most conducive to meditation and feelings of being present.

 Interestingly, these are the dominant brain waves in creative work and during an intense chess match.
-This explains why my chess play improves [while on Alpha Brain.](https://onnit.sjv.io/c/2316453/347302/5155)
+This explains why my chess play improves and mental speed increases&nbsp;[while on Alpha Brain.](https://onnit.sjv.io/c/2316453/347302/5155)

 ![Alpha and Theta waves for flow state](/assets/images/drafts/brain-wave-chart-flow-state.png "Alpha and Thea waves are most present during flow state.
 Pic courtesy of https://www.diygenius.com/"){: width="600" height="323"}